 Will a Civilian Misdemeanor Conviction Get You Kicked Out of the Military?

 We frequently receive inquiries about this question.
 We should start by repeating that we do not represent military members in civilian court cases.
-Our legal practice is focused exclusively on representing and defending military members who are facing military adverse actions – such as military investigations, military discipline, and military courts-martial.
+Our legal practice is focused exclusively on representing and defending military members who are facing military adverse actions, and if necessary, we can act as your court-martial attorney.
 If a military member gets convicted of a crime in the civilian world, there are very likely to be negative consequences to his/her military career.

 The Military Defense Law Offices of Richard V. Stevens is here to help.
 We represent military personnel in all service branches with a wide range of military adverse actions.
 We are not legal assistance attorneys.
 We are criminal defense lawyers.
 So, the issues we deal with involve defending military members against military actions being taken against them.
 We do not handle other types of law or issues, such as family law, property law, etc. If you are a military member facing a military adverse action, we can discuss your options with you, once we know more about the specifics of your case.
 When we are asked if a civilian conviction will get a military member kicked out of the military, like most situations, the answer depends on the specifics of your case.